labgem/PPanGGOLiN/docs/user/writeFasta.md

 ```

 To translate the gene sequences, PPanGGOLiN uses the [MMSeqs2](https://github.com/soedinglab/MMseqs2) `translatenucs` command.
 So for this option you can specify multiple threads with `--cpu`.
 You can also specify the translation table to use with `--translate_table`.
-Finally, you can keep the temporary directory -that you can specify with `--tmpdir`- with the [MMSeqs2](https://github.com/soedinglab/MMseqs2) database using the `--keep_tmp` option.
+The temporary directory, can be specified with `--tmpdir` to store the [MMSeqs2](https://github.com/soedinglab/MMseqs2) database and other files.
+Temporary files will be deleted at the end of the execution.
+To keep them, you can use the `--keep_tmp` option.

 ## Gene families